deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13861/index.md

 > </details>

-> Table 3 presents a quantitative evaluation of image editing performance using CLIP-I, CLIP-T, and DINO scores, comparing PUMA's performance to several existing methods.
+> Table 3 presents a quantitative evaluation of PUMA's image editing capabilities against other state-of-the-art models using CLIP-I, CLIP-T, and DINO scores, indicating its performance relative to existing methods.

 {{< table-caption >}}